LICENCE RENEWALS ARE NOW OPEN!

 Licence Prerequisites

-Click here to see the most recent licence prerequisites for first time applicants.
+Refer to the most current licensing prerequisites for first-time applicants.

 The Nova Scotia Real Estate